GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ## Roadmap

 ### Can I buy the Haneul token?
-Is Haneullabs labs' token name HANEUL?

-There is currently no timeline for a public Haneul token sale.
-We will have a public token by the time mainnet launches, but it is not available right now and there is no timeline as of yet.
-Anyone who claims otherwise (offering tokens, whitelists, pre-sale, etc.) is running a scam."
+We will have a public token for the Haneul mainnet.
+But it is not available right now and there is no timeline as of yet.
+Anyone who claims otherwise (offering tokens, whitelists, pre-sale, etc.) is running a scam.

+### Will the token name be HANEUL?

+Yes, the token name will be HANEUL.

 ### When is the Haneul devnet/testnet/mainnet launching?